xxfoundation/elixxir-docs/architecture.md

 ## Elixxir has a modular design with the intent for general purpose usage

-### Pluggable gateways

-Gateways can run admin supplied plugins which run arbitrary network services that respond to queries routed over the mix network sent by anonymous clients.

-### General purpose client library

-The Elixxir client library can be used to write clients which interact with the mixnet services.

 ## Threat model summary

 A mix node is a kind of cryptographic router which uses some kind of